What Are the Different Types of Tents?

 9. Teepee Tent

-The teepee is the original, often cotton, canvas tent.
-A bell tent also refers to this type of tent, which tends to have a high peak height, is easy to pitch, and only needs a single central pole, but it is heavy and has a high pitching point (the point where the pole meets the tent).
-Flooring is often not included as well.
+The teepee (or tipi) is the original, often cotton, canvas tent.
+Also referred to as a bell tent, this type of tent tends to have a high peak height, is easy to pitch, and only needs a single central pole.
+Traditionally, teepee tents were heavy and bulky, although the modern models can be lightweight and are similar to a minimalist, tarp-style set-up.
+These tents have a high pitching point (the point where the pole meets the tent, creating the peak of the tent), which allows for plenty of headspace when inside the tent, but may pose a challenge when setting up.
+Flooring is often not included.

-As you can see, there are many types of camping tents, and this list is not all-inclusive!
-Pyramid tents, canopy tents, hammock tents, and car-top tents are other tent types, and the list goes on!
+As you can see, there are many types of tents, and this list is not all-inclusive!
+Pyramid tents, canopy tents, hammock tents, car-top tents, and truck bed tents are other tent types, and the list goes on!
 When planning a tent camping trip or outdoor adventure, there are many options to take into consideration, which can be overwhelming!
-If you still have questions about which tent is right for you, reach out to me or another Camping & Hiking Expert here on Curated.
+If you still have questions about which tent is right for you for your next camping trip or outdoor adventure, reach out to me or another Camping & Hiking Expert here on Curated.
 We're happy to be a source of free advice and recommendations.